 A secondary goal of this course is to help you become adept at mathematical communication.
-Opportunities to improve your communication skills on several levels will arise throughout the course (see below for details): speaking precisely about mathematical ideas in class; writing informally about mathematical ideas on the Geometry Blog; writing careful mathematical arguments for homework assignments; and writing polished expositions of mathematical ideas for your final portfolios.
+Opportunities to improve your communication skills on several levels will arise throughout the course (see below for details): speaking precisely about mathematical ideas in class; writing informally about mathematical ideas on the Geometry Blog; and writing careful mathematical arguments for homework assignments.